 The Sisense Custom REST Connector acts like a generic connector providing flexibility when connecting to various RESTful data sources.
-As each data source has their own unique requirements, you must the requirements for each data source you want to connect to.
+As each data source has their own unique requirements, you must review your data source's documentation to understand the requirements for each data source you want to connect to.

 To leverage the Custom REST Connector, you must meet the following requirements:

 - MongoDB 18.104.22.168.
 If you are upgrading to this version of MongoDB, This upgrade contains breaking changes.
 For more information, click here.